gsbdarc/rcpedia/docs/_getting_started/jupyter.md

 ----------------------------
 ![](/assets/images/jupyter_upload.png "File Upload")

-One very useful feature of JupyterHub is the ability to upload and download files from ZFS/AFS.
+One very useful feature of JupyterHub is the ability to upload and download files from ZFS.
 First, make sure you are in the proper directory.
 Then, to upload, click the up arrow on the top left of your screen to select a file.

 ![](/assets/images/jupyter_download.png "File Download")